+access space: space intended to be occupied by the person, including their Assistive Technology, while they are using the product

 accessibility: extent to which products, systems, services, environments and facilities can be used by people from a population with the widest range of user needs, characteristics and capabilities, to achieve identified goals in identified contexts of use (from ISO 9241-11:2018 [i.15])

-NOTE 1: Context of useContext of use includes direct use or use supported by assistive technologies.
+Note 1: Context of use includes direct use or use supported by assistive technologies.

-NOTE 2: The context in which the ICT is used may affect its overall accessibility.
+Note 2: The context in which the ICT is used may affect its overall accessibility.
 This context could include other products and services with which the ICT may interact.

-documented platform accessibility servicesi.79access space: space intended to be occupied by the person, including their Assistive Technology, while they are using the product
+accessibility inspection tool for platforms: software-based tool that can be used by developers or third party accessibility evaluators to check the use of the documented platform accessibility services

+Note 1: For a given platform, the accessibility inspection tool can be:

+1) Platform-provided tool for accessibility inspection.

+2) Platform-provided assistive technologies, if 1 is not available or is not useful to test a given requirement.

+3) Generally-available assistive technologies for the platform, if neither 1 nor 2 are available.

+Note 2: Platform tools are resources provided to software developers by the organization producing the platform.
+Some platform tools may include the function of inspecting the accessibility of ICTs developed for that platform.
+Some platform tools may be available to developers but not to 3rd party accessibility evaluators.

+Note 3: Platform-provided assistive technologies are assistive technologies that are part of the platform.
+In the context of the present document, operating systems are popular examples of platforms.

+Note 4: Examples of assistive technologies (either platform or non-platform) that can be used as inspection tools are, but are not limited to, a screen reader and a voice control system.

+applicable (accessibility) requirement: requirement, whose preconditions are true for an ICT

+applicable scenario: scenario, whose preconditions are true for an ICT

+applicable test: test, whose preconditions are true for an ICT

+Application Programming Interface (API): collection of invocation methods and associated parameters used by one piece of software to request actions from another piece of software (from ISO/IEC 18012-1:2004 [i.79])

 Assistive Listening Devices (ALDs): devices that help separate the sounds, particularly speech, that a person wants to hear from background noise by bringing sound directly into the ear

-NOTE: These are often found in meetings and public venues such as plays, concerts and places of worship.
+Note: These are often found in meetings and public venues such as plays, concerts and places of worship.
 They can also be used at home with televisions and other products with auditory output.

-Assistive Technology (AT): equipment, product system, hardware, software or service that is used to increase, maintain or improve capabilities of individuals (from ISO/IEC Guide 71:2014 [])
+Assistive Technology (AT): any item, piece of equipment, service or product system including software that is used to increase, maintain, substitute or improve functional capabilities of persons with disabilities or for, alleviation and compensation of impairments, activity limitations or participation restrictions

-NOTE 1: Assistive technology is an umbrella term that is broader than assistive products.
+Note 1: Assistive technology is an umbrella term that is broader than assistive products.

-NOTE 2: Assistive technology can include assistive services, and professional services needed for assessment, recommendation and provision.
+Note 2: Assistive technology can include assistive services, and professional services needed for assessment, recommendation and provision.
+Some examples of "assistive services" would be: all of the relay services, text to speech services, OCR services that change images of text to text, AI's that shift the language level of a document.

-NOTE 3: Where ICT does not support directly connected assistive technology, but which can be operated by a system connected over a network or other remote connection, such a separate system (with any included assistive technology) can also be considered assistive technology.
-This is an additional note, not included in ISO/IEC Guide 71:2014 [].
+Note 3: Where ICT does not support directly connected assistive technology, but which can be operated by a system connected over a network or other remote connection, such a separate system (with any included assistive technology) can also be considered assistive technology.

-audio description: additional audible narrative, interleaved with the dialogue, which describes the significant aspects of the visual content of audio-visual media that cannot be understood from the main soundtrack alone
+audio description: narration added to the soundtrack to describe important visual details of synchronized audio-visual content, which cannot be understood from the main soundtrack alone